NathanielB123/dep-ty-chk/README.md

 - **Sound:** The main point of interest of this development.
 I aim for the typechecker aims to produce programs in an intrinsically-typed syntax (so accepted programs are verified to be typeable).
 - **Dependent:** The object type theory contains pi-types and large elimination.

+## Setup Info

+Developed using Agda 2.7.0 and standard library version 2.0

+Agda >=2.7.0 is a hard requirement for [Coincidences/](./src/Coincidences) to typecheck as a few important bugs with rewrite rules were fixed in that release.

 ## Current Progress

 ### Challenges